brown-bird/Cookbook/git.md

 # git

+#### Cache login

- Cache login for a bit
+To save login credentials for a specified period of time on your local machine

 	git config credential.helper cache